||Northeast of Magadan, Russian Far East

 ||Open pit and underground

 1000 Ktpa Heap leach

 ||1.5 Moz GE, 3.8 g/t average grade

 ||143.9 Gold (Koz), 2.1 Silver ( Moz)

 ||US$ 116 mln

 ||US$ 503/oz (GE)

-Omolon hub is a relatively new part of the Company’s operations created in 2009 and now including 4 operating open pit mines and a few development projects with high-grade open-pittable reserves and significant long-term potential.
+Omolon hub is created in 2009 and now including 5 operating mines and a few development projects with high-grade open-pittable reserves and significant long-term potential.
 The deposits are located around the Kubaka CIP plant in the northeast of the Magadan region, which has a processing capacity of 850 Ktpa and full remote infrastructure.

-Significant acquisitions and exploration activity in the area allowed Polymetal to consolidate neighbouring licensed areas and unique transport infrastructure, achieving synergies at the Kubaka plant with a significant production volume (up to 220 koz of gold eq.) at low capital costs.
+Significant acquisitions and exploration activity in the area allowed Polymetal to consolidate neighbouring licensed areas and unique transport infrastructure, achieving synergies at the Kubaka plant with a significant production volume at low capital costs.
 It also allowed the Company to convert the Kubaka plant into a regional processing facility, thus creating the Omolon Hub with multiple feeding sources and a substantial processing flexibility.